 These rest stops also provide a chance to feed and water your pet.
 Give it just a little food and water during breaks, however.
 You don't want your pet to fill up and become uncomfortable between rest stops.
 Frequently feeding and watering in small amounts can also help prevent car sickness, especially in pets that aren't veteran road trippers.

 You should also take the time to play with your pet during rest stops to help it burn off a little energy and have some fun.
 Tiring your dog or cat out will make the time between stops more enjoyable for both of you.
 You should always keep dogs and cats on leashes when stopping, however.
 There are few sights that can cause a deeper sinking feeling than watching your pet sprint into the woods along a highway in a state halfway across the country from your home.
 If you're bringing your cat along, train it on a leash long before you head out on the open road.
 A car trip is no place to begin leash training.
-(You can find a link to some helpful tips for leash training a cat on the next page.)
+(You can find a link to some helpful tips for leash training a cat below.)

 You should also consider purchasing an identification microchip for your pet before a road trip.
 These inexpensive chips are embedded beneath your dog or cat's skin.
 If you bring the chip to the pound or a vet, the chip can be scanned to provide your contact information.
 If your pet does run off, the chances increase that the two of you will be reunited.
 The Humane Society of the United States (HSUS) recommends microchipping your pet, although it points out that the technology required to read some chips isn't always up to date.
 The best combination to keep your pet safe and increase its chances of being returned to you is a microchip and up-to-date identification tags on a sturdy collar.